 Match the description to the role.

 The most important aspect of finding the right candidate is the job description.
-Although it can be challenging to fully convey the responsibilities and duties of a position, answering the following questions can help shape a job description that truly reflects the role:
+Although it can be challenging to fully convey the responsibilities and duties of a position, answering the following questions can help shape a job description that truly reflects the role:- What physical and mental tasks are involved with the role?